bhavikfirke/Customer_Segmentation/README.md

 - Profiling and EDA on clustered customers

 # Outcome
 Customers got divided into 4 segments, each with different demographics and purchasing patterns.
-The outcome can be used in planning better marketing strategies
+The outcome can be used in formulating better marketing strategies

 ![Customer Profile](https://github.com/bhavikfirke/Customer_Segmentation/blob/main/customer%20insights.jpg?raw=true)